Liam White

 SRAM and DRAM

 DRAM requires initialization to operate.
-Processors are generally expected to be used with different models of DRAM, and these models have different physical timing characteristics which must be programmed into the processors's DRAM controller.
+Processors are generally expected to be used with different models of DRAM, and these models have different physical timing characteristics which must be programmed into the SoC's DRAM controller.
 The primary characteristics of DRAM are its frequency (the speed at which the memory clock operates) and the latency (the time it takes for a given operation to generate a complete response).
 DRAM models can typically operate at different standard frequency values, but with a fixed latency in nanoseconds.
 The latency must be either known in advance, or discovered by the system.

 If the type of DRAM is not known, the system may be able to automatically determine the appropriate timing parameters through a process called training.
 Training tests decreasing values of frequency and increasing values of latency until the memory does not produce any errors.
 The result of the training process may then be stored into non-volatile memory, so it can be reused on the next boot.